An App Group roller coaster ride

 I also had to add separate deep links for the two apps:

 Spoiler alert!
-Turns out that I made a mistake in this configuration, which in combination with an Xcode bug caused this problem in a way that was very hard to detect.
+Turns out I made a mistake in this configuration, which in combination with an Xcode bug caused this problem in a way that was very hard to detect.
 Let’s take a look.

 The Xcode bug